hashbang/book/2-Security/1-intro.md

 ## Security

-Now that you (probably) know some stuff about the internet, it's valuable to learn how you can protect yourself from people who want to attack you and your services.
+Now that you (probably) know some stuff about the internet, it's valuable to learn the algorithms used to protect yourself from people who want to attack you and your services.

 A long time ago, people used protocols across local networks to access files.
 Assuming no one could intercept traffic, there was no reason to worry about